Nerdodan/sunvox-modules/docs/modules/effects/compressor/ott.md

 a clone of the ott preset from ableton live's multiband dynamics effect, widely used in electronic dance music and made into a plugin by xfer records

-it works by splitting the audio into three bands, applying upwards and downwards compression to each band, and summing the bands together with optional equalization
+it works by splitting the audio into three bands, applying heavy upwards and downwards compression to each band, and summing the bands together with optional equalization

 use it to make your basses (or anything really) more biting and squashed